Koed00/django-q/docs/tasks.rst

 When you set ``cached=True``, results will be saved permanently in the cache and you will have to rely on your backend's cleanup strategies (like LRU) to manage stale results.
-You can also opt to set a manual timeout on the results, by setting ``cached=60``.
+You can also opt to set a manual timeout on the results, by setting e.g. ``cached=60``.
 Meaning the result will be evicted from the cache after 60 seconds.
 This works both globally or on individual async executions.::

     # simple cached example